Professional diving: Operations manual

 The operations manual is the diving contractor's in-house documentation specifying the procedures authorised for diving operations conducted by the company.
 It will refer to relevant legislation and codes of practice and will specify the organisation of the company and the chain of responsibility.
-Standard operating procedures for the activities normally conducted by the company may be described in sufficient detail that all affected parties can understand how the organisation operates, or may refer to other documents such as the manufacturer's maintenance instructions for details.
+Standard operating procedures for the activities normally conducted by the company may be described in sufficient detail that all affected parties can understand how the organisation operates, or may refer to other documents such as the equipment manufacturer's maintenance instructions for details.

 Records

 Professional diving operations are generally required to be documented for legal reasons related to contractual obligations and health and safety.
 Divers are required to keep their personal diving logbooks up to date, supervisors are required to record the specifics of a diving operation on the diving operations record.
 The dive plan is generally documented, and includes a description of the planned work, specification of the equipment to be used, the expected dive profile, and the outcome of the relevant risk assessment.